hjkoskel/splurts/README.md

 - plotdata export
 	- ranges based on maximum ranges of values
 	- time axis conversion (that is pain)
-- matlab export
+- matlab export code data+plots
-- protobuf like extraction/de-extraction code generation
+- protobuf like extraction/de-extraction code generation.
+OR data export
 	- golang, C, javascript, assemblyscript
 	- also data export to constant byte arrays